 Unfortunately (for me at least), with the frequency that Curiosity posts, I doubt that anyone would be able to read everything as it comes out on their website, but if you have some time, you can find both articles you want to read and others that you didn’t even know you were looking for (although definitely enjoy after reading)!
 So today I received their newsletter (or daily digest) and the topic story was:

 So naturally, I clicked on it (being a translator and all) and had a wild ride.
-It seems, in a time long before the Internet (1855, so not even my grandparents were around then!), people also wanted to learn other languages.
-In this case, two Portuguese ‘translators’ wanted to create a guide to help Portuguese students travelling to English speaking countries (like a prehistoric Erasmus exchange or something), but the problem was neither spoke English.
-Even worse, they had no experience with the US dialects; it should have contained American idioms and such.
+It seems, in a time long before the Internet, people also wanted to learn other languages.
+This time was (1855, so not even my grandparents were around then!
+In this case, two Portuguese ‘translators’ wanted to create a guide to help Portuguese students travel to English speaking countries.
+Like the Erasmus programme but pre-Erasmus.
+The problem was neither spoke English.
+Even worse, they had no experience with US dialects; it should have contained American idioms and such.
 What they did speak was French and what they had was enough money to buy a French-English dictionary.
 Then they had the brilliant idea to translate phrases and words from Portuguese to French and then from French to English.
 I mean, what could go wrong???
 I mean, Mark Twain cited it as his favourite book.
 Surely it must be a masterpiece???

 Well, to begin with, the result was ‘English As She is Spoke’.
 Yes, this is the original title.
-Furthermore, it is quite hard to imagine that anyone could use it as the book was translated from Portuguese to French to English.
+It is very hard to imagine that anyone could use it; the book was translated from Portuguese to French to English.
 When I say translated, I mean the entire text, not just a portion of it.
-In other words, the original target audience, Portuguese speakers, could not read anything upon publication as there were no words left in Portuguese.
+In other words, the original target audience, Portuguese speakers, could not read anything.
+There were no words left in Portuguese!
 Literally, the book is a list of phrases and words in English.
 Full stop.
 There is no Portuguese anywhere.
 This is the layout of the book:

 Additionally, one can find sections in English As She Is Spoke entitled ‘Idiotisms and Proverbs’ (page 58) and ‘Degrees of Kindred’ (page 6), which includes family members like ‘The quater-grandfather’, ‘An guardian’, ‘A guardian’, ‘A relation’, ‘an relation’, and ‘The gossip mistress’ (mum, is that you??).